Nowow/Everdamned/README.md

 **Vampiric Rank (Age)**

 A newborn fledgling, even one sired by a member of royal bloodline, takes on the full brunt of Molag's curse, yet enjoys little of its benefits.
 As the unlife goes on, it adapts to the vampiric condition - an experienced hunter, older vampire is certainly a force not to be trifled with.
 A dexterous night hunter, vampire moves **5% (Fledgling) - 25% (Nightmaster)** faster, and effective Sneak skill is **10 - 40** points higher.
-Several acquired powers and abilities also improve with age.
+Some powers and abilities improve with age, usually their description will reflect that.

 * **Fledgling**: the beginning of an eternal journey.